pflanze/utf-8-lineseparator/docs/design.md

 `struct ` prefix isn't needed, so that the `Maybe_int` type itself be used as a parameter for another DEFTYPE style macro.

+<small>Note: while it is possible to produce type names via macros on
+the fly, e.g. `Maybe(int)`, they have to output the type name.
+It's not possible to recreate the struct on the fly anonymously, since C has nominal, not structural typing (the anonymous structs would not match the ones created on the fly in other places, even if the type expression (macro call) is the same).</small>

 The Maybe types need to be checked via their `.is_nothing` attribute whether they actually contain a value.